Visit Gardens of the Chateau d'Azay

 The Chateau d'Azay-le-Ferron is in the town of Azay-le-Ferron near Tours in the department of Indre.
 The gardens are classified as one of France's "Remarkable Gardens".

-The beautiful Chateau d'Azay is surrounded by a magnificent park, part French and part English in inspiration.
+The beautiful Chateau d'Azay le Ferron is surrounded by a magnificent park, part French and part English in inspiration.
 There are 123 acres in total.

 The 'French-style' park has a collection of topiary, considered to be one of the best in France.
-The topiary is inspired by the pieces of a chess board.
+The topiaries next to the Cingé wing of the castle are inspired by the pieces of a chess board.
+Many of the gardens are designed to be seen from above too and you get some great views from the windows of the chateau.

 The garden is open from the 31st March to the 11 November.